KasperskyLab/boringssl-kos/README.md

 # BoringSSL adaptation for KasperskyOS

 This is a fork of [BoringSSL](https://github.com/google/boringssl) project adapted to be used with KasperskyOS.
+The modification is based on [b9232f9e](https://github.com/google/boringssl/tree/b9232f9e27e5668bc0414879dcdedb2a59ea75f2) commit.
 For more information about the target OS, please refer to [KaspeksyOS Community Edition](https://support.kaspersky.com/help/KCE/1.1/en-US/community_edition.htm).

 BoringSSL is a fork of OpenSSL that is designed to meet Google's needs.